Feeds:

 Isaiah 29:11-16 (NRSV)

-If the chapter is one coherent unit, then ‘the vision of all this’ which introduces this passage likely refers back to preceding woe pronounced over ‘Ariel’ or Lion of God.
+If the chapter is one coherent unit, then ‘the vision of all this’ which introduces this passage likely refers back to the preceding woe pronounced over ‘Ariel’ or Lion of God.
 There, YHWH appears to encamp against Jerusalem, the likely referent of ‘Ariel’.
-Is it possible that the prophet uses ‘Ariel’, ‘Lion of God’ sarcastically, alluding to self-elevating nickname with which Jerusalemites in better times might have flattered themselves?
+Is it possible that the prophet uses ‘Lion of God’ sarcastically, alluding to the self-elevating nickname with which Jerusalemites in better times might have flattered themselves?
 In the verses just prior to our passage, YHWH’s activity vis-à-vis Ariel is described as follows.

 Stupefy yourselves and be in a stupor, blind yourselves and be blind!
 Be drunk, but not from wine; stagger, but not from strong drink!